cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 }
 ```

-The above example make use of the pre-defined [`SamplingSchema`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SamplingSchema-class.html)
+The above example defines a simple [`SmartphoneStudyProtocol`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneStudyProtocol-class.html) which will store data in a file locally on the phone using a [`FileDataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/FileDataEndPoint-class.html).
+Sampling is configured by using the pre-defined [`SamplingSchema`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SamplingSchema-class.html)
 named `common`.
 This sampling schema contains a set of default settings for how to sample the different measures.
+These measures are triggered immediately when sensing is started (see below), and runs automatically in the background using an [`AutomaticTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AutomaticTask-class.html).

 Sampling can be configured in a very sophisticated ways, by specifying different types of triggers, tasks, and measures - see the  CAMS [domain model](https://github.com/cph-cachet/carp.sensing-flutter/wiki/2.-Domain-Model) for an overview.

+You can write your own `DataEndPoint` definitions and coresponding `DataManager`s for uploading data to your own data endpoint.
+See the wiki on how to [add a new data manager](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-Extending-CARP-Mobile-Sensing#adding-a-new-data-manager).

 ### Using a `DeploymentService`

-A device deployment specifies how a study protocol is executed on a specific device - in this case a smartphone - including how to store or upload the sampled data.
+A device deployment specifies how a study protocol is executed on a specific device - in this case a smartphone.
 A `StudyProtocol` can be deployed to a `DeploymentService` which handles the deployment of protocols for different devices.
 CAMS comes with a simple deployment service (the `SmartphoneDeploymentService`) which runs locally on the phone.
 This can be used to deploy a protocol and get back a [`MasterDeviceDeployment`](https://pub.dev/documentation/carp_core/latest/carp_core_deployment/MasterDeviceDeployment-class.html), which can be executed on the phone.
-Per default, the local device deployment service configures the deployment to store sampled data in a file, using a `FileDataEndPoint`.

 ```dart
 ...